Charlie Roland: Football

 He was later cleared back to Carlton Football Club in May 1908.
 Roland played four more games for Carlton, bringing his VFL games tally to exactly 100.
 Unfortunately for Roland he missed out on Carlton's premierships in 1906, 1907 and 1908.

 Roland finished off the 1908 season with Essendon's Victorian Football Association (VFA) team that lost the preliminary final to Brunswick Football Club.

 In 1910, Roland was playing for YMCA – Sydney.

 Death

-Rowland met an unfortunate death in 1938, when he was caught in machinery at a rubber factory in Sydney, where he worked.
+Rowland died in 1938, when he was caught in machinery at a rubber factory in Sydney, where he worked.